SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

   ```
   bpy.ops.import_animation.jba(filepath,
-                               ignore_facial_bones,
-                               scale_animation,
-                               scale_factor,
-                               delete_180,
+                               ignore_facial_bones = True,
+                               scale_animation = False,
+                               scale_factor = False,
+                               delete_180 = False,
                                )

+  (Actual default values depend on the Add-on's
+  Preferences' settings at the moment of execution)

+  Keyword Arguments:

     Required Args:

           filepath (str, required):
                     Filepath to animation file to import.

     Optional Args:

           ignore_facial_bones (bool, optional):
                     Ignore the facial bones' translation data
                     and only use their rotation values.
+                    RECOMMENDED: True (the importer handles
+                    that data very badly).

           scale_animation (bool, optional):
                     Scale animation's translation data.
                     The operator will use the armature object's 'gr2_scale'
                     custom property, if any.
 If none, it'll use the Preferences
                     settings for scaling imported objects unless this argument
                     contradicts it.

           scale_factor (float, optional):
                     Scaling factor for the scale_animation feature.

           delete_180 (bool, optional):
                     Keeps the animation data from turning the root
                     of the skeleton 180º away from the viewer.
   ```